 Bill seeks to stop gun sales to those who shouldn't have one

-In this June 18, 2015, file photo, Charleston, S.C., shooting suspect Dylann Storm Roof is escorted from the Cleveland County Courthouse in Shelby, N.C.
-South Carolina needs better safeguards to prevent people who shouldn't have a gun from buying one, as Roof did before massacring congregants in a black Charleston church, a Democratic and Republican state senator said Wednesday, March 8, 2017.
+South Carolina needs better safeguards to prevent people who shouldn't have a gun from buying one, as white supremacist Dylann Roof did before massacring congregants in a black Charleston church, a Democratic and Republican state senator said Wednesday.
+The two hope their bipartisan approach can crack South Carolina's conservative opposition to laws that make it it harder for anyone to get a gun.

 Add your comments below